Slouching isn’t the villain: What research reveals about posture and back pain

 Kyphoscoliosis

 Kyphoscoliosis is an extreme form of spine deformity that has features and symptoms of both kyphosis and scoliosis.
 Because it’s not as common as other types of postures, there isn’t a lot of scientific evidence to guide treatment.
-However, based what is known about kyphosis and scoliosis, early intervention—especially at a young age—to minimize the progression and severeity include:
+However, based what is known about kyphosis and scoliosis, early intervention—especially at a young age—to minimize the progression and severity include:

 Rounded shoulders

-This is usually coupled with tight chest muscles and a forward head with the arms and hands internally rotated, similar to a gorilla.
+This is usually coupled with tight chest muscles and a forward head with the arms and hands internally rotated.
+Like other types of posture, the cause-and-effect relationship isn’t always directly related to back or neck pain.

 Some research points out that people with severe chronic depression often adopt a slouching posture.
 And so, posture could be a useful indicator to detect someone’s behavior changes and quality of life.